EMartella766/2D-pygame/README.md

 ![Demo](media/MainMenu.gif)

 DISCLAIMER: A lot of the features I have shown are still experimental and still do not work as intended, with some additional bugs that are yet to be fixed.
 Nonetheless I really enjoyed working on this project as it also introduced me to OOP to modularise code to improve both maintability and reusability.
-It was also a great interacting with the Pygame community where I had the opportunity to communicate with more experienced developers helping me with debugging as well as learning new concepts!
+It was also great interacting with the Pygame community where I had the opportunity to communicate with more experienced developers helping me with debugging as well as learning new concepts!